gcallah/work/chaps/weber.md

 ## Bibliography

-- Acemoglu D. & Robinson J. A. (2012).
-Why Nations Fail: The Origins of Power, Prosperity, and Poverty (First).
-Crown
+- Acemoglu D. & Robinson J. A. (2012). *Why Nations Fail: The Origins of Power, Prosperity, and Poverty*.
+New York: Currency.

+- Braudel, F. (1977) *Afterthoughts on Material Civilization and Capitalism*.
+Baltimore: Johns Hopkins University Press.

 - Callahan G. (2007).
-Ideal types and the historical method.
-Collingwood and British Idealism Studies 53–68.
+"Ideal types and the historical method". *Collingwood and British Idealism Studies* 53–68.

-- Campbell C. (2018).
-The Romantic Ethic and the Spirit of Modern Consumerism (New extended).
+- Campbell C. (2018). *The Romantic Ethic and the Spirit of Modern Consumerism* (New extended).
 Palgrave Macmillan.